Two-Minute Warning: Release

+The film was set to be released on July 30, 1976, reportedly to place it well in advance of the similarly themed Black Sunday, but it was later pushed back to November 12.

 Universal Studios devised a gimmick where moviegoers were not allowed to enter the theater at the moment the football game's two-minute warning began in the film.

-Another film with a similar disaster-at-the-Super Bowl theme, Black Sunday, was released the following April to decent reviews but poor box office.

 Television version

 Due to the film's explicit violence and uncomfortable detail of a homicidal sniper acting alone and without apparent motivation, NBC negotiated with Universal Studios to film additional scenes for its television premiere in 1978.

 The new scenes would detail an art theft, with the sniper serving as a decoy so robbers could escape without detection.
 The additional scenes, totaling 40 minutes in length, were added for the film's TV showing while 45 minutes of the original version were removed.
-Director Larry Peerce disowned the TV version, which credits the pseudonymous "Gene Palmer" as director and Francesca Turner (who also helped doctor David Lynch's Dune for TV) for the "teleplay".
+Director Larry Peerce disowned the TV version, which credits editor Gene Palmer as director, and Francesca Turner as writer.
+Both Palmer and Turner were involved in the creation of the television version of 1974's Earthquake (where the film was expanded by 30 minutes in order to show it over two nights).
+Turner also helped doctor David Lynch's Dune for TV for the "teleplay".
 When shown on network television, this version of Two-Minute Warning is often shown rather than the original theatrical release.
-The television version had never been released to video and DVD; however it did finally appear as an extra on the Blu-ray from Shout!
+The television version had previously never been released to video and DVD; however it did finally appear as an extra on the Blu-ray from Shout!
 Factory on June 28, 2016.